Judee Sill: Career

 Sill encountered Graham Nash and David Crosby and toured with them for a time as their opening act.
 After some initial interest from Atlantic Records, David Geffen offered her a contract with his new Asylum label.
 She sold her song "Lady-O" to the Turtles, and was featured on the cover of Rolling Stone.
 Harris worked on her first album and was involved with the Turtles.

 Graham Nash produced her first album's first single, "Jesus Was a Cross Maker", released to radio on October 1, 1971.
 The album Judee Sill was released on September 15, 1971.
-It featured Sill's voice in multiple overdubs, often in a four-part chorale or fugue.
+It featured Sill's voice in multiple overdubs.
 She worked with the engineer Henry Lewy, noted for his work with Joni Mitchell throughout the 1970s.
 She opened for Jimmy Webb during two stints at the Troubadour to promote the just-released album, and though well received in her live performances the album was not a commercial success.
 In January and February 1973, she was the support act on a tour of the UK by Roy Harper.

 Sill took over the orchestration and arrangements on her second album, Heart Food, which included "The Donor".
 Heart Food was released in March 1973 and was critically acclaimed, but sold poorly, leading to the end of her association with Geffen and Asylum Records.
 Sill's friends said she lacked the resilience to cope with poor sales and bad reviews, and that she was dropped after she refused to perform as an opening act, a task she disliked.
 Sill and Geffen's personal relationship also deteriorated, with Judee allegedly camping out on Geffen's front lawn to protest his lack of support for Heart Food.
 Their relationship came to an end after Sill, who was openly bisexual, allegedly referred to the then-publicly closeted Geffen using a homophobic epithet; whether this occurred onstage, or on the radio, and what exactly was said is disputed.

 Sill continued to write songs, and in 1974, began to record material for a third album at the studio of Michael Nesmith.
 By this time, Sill was once again suffering from drug abuse and other health problems, and her music was not regarded as marketable.
 She also was beginning to lose interest in music and focus on other pursuits, including theosophy and animals.
 In the mid-1970s, she worked for a time as a cartoonist with a Los Angeles animation studio.
 Her 1974 recordings were never finished.
 Twenty-six years after Sill's 1979 death, the unfinished songs were mixed by Jim O'Rourke and released, along with a collection of rarities and home demos, as the album Dreams Come True on the Water label.